Vl4d1s/Vl4d1s/README.md

 </p>

+Ever since I can remember, I've always been interested in what's happening behind the scenes of technologies I learned as part of my SE degree or in industry.
+As a result, I spend hours in my free time on documentation, behind-the-scenes courses, and articles to understand these technologies in depth.

+The best way to solve problems begins with the basic familiarity of advanced concepts in daily technologies.
+So once I come to a good understanding, I like to write, share and explain these technologies simply through diagrams and examples of code.

-_I am a driven professional with an international background and a previous achievement record in sales 📈, currently pursuing my Bachelor’s in Software Engineering 👨‍🎓.
-My studies and project experience allowed me to hone a wealth of skills across the SDLC, as I was immersed in the planning, analysis, design, testing, implementation and maintenance of various systems, tools and products, both as part of my degree and independently.
-In this sense, I developed a passion for writing clean high-quality code.
-Currently, I am immersed in Full-Stack Web Developing 💻, ML/AI and I am working on my final project 🔬._
+My work experience and studies allowed me to hone a wealth of skills across the SDLC, as I was immersed in the planning, analysis, design, testing, implementation, and maintenance of various systems, tools, and products, both as part of my work and independently.
+In this sense, I developed a passion for writing clean, high-quality code.

+I have an excellent understanding of advanced JavaScript concepts such as asynchronous programming, closures, ES6 features, In-depth prototype concepts, this binding, and OOP.

+Currently, I am immersed in Front End Web Developing using React/Redux (Hooks & Classes), Redux-Saga, TypeScript.
+In addition, I also have projects in the following technologies: Node.js, Express, React Native, MongoDB.

 📃 <a href="assets/cv/cv.pdf">
 Download my CV